 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Ependymoma.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Childhood ependymoma is a type of brain tumor.
-A tumor begins when normal cells change and grow uncontrollably, forming a mass.
+A tumor begins when healthy cells change and grow uncontrollably, forming a mass.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
 Ependymoma is a rare, cancerous brain tumor.

 This section covers ependymoma diagnosed in children.
 Learn more about brain tumors in adults .